baomidou/mybatis-plus-doc/src/content/docs/en/guides/code-generator.md

         cfg.setFileCreate(new IFileCreate() {
             @Override
             public boolean isCreate(ConfigBuilder configBuilder, FileType fileType, String filePath) {
-                // Check if custom directories need to be created checkDir("Directories created by default methods, use custom directories");
+                // Check if custom directory needs to be created checkDir("Directory created using default method, use for custom directories");
                 if (fileType == FileType.MAPPER) {
-                    // Check if the mapper file already exists to avoid regeneration return !new File(filePath).exists();
+                    // Check if mapper file already exists, return false if you don't want to regenerate return !new File(filePath).exists();
                 }
-                // Allow template file generation
+                // Allow generating template files
                 return true;
             }
         });